lailaarkadan/web-module-challenge-scope-and-closure/README.md

 Edit the `ReadMe` file with your answers to the questions below.

 1. In your own words, define closure (1-2 sentences).

+closure is a combination of functions enclosed together.
+Where the inner function has access toits own variables and the variables of its outer function.

 2. Study the following code, then answer the questions below.

 ```js